compulim/tool-changjie-ime/README.md

 ## Background

 Windows IME has a feature enabling "typing English while in a native keyboard."
-This is not the same experience as English US or other similar keyboards.
+The typing experience is not the same when compare to English US or other similar keyboards.

 The differences in UX is causing a lot of annoyance.
-For example, <kbd>CTRL</kbd> + <kbd>SPACEBAR</kbd> would insert a space when using English US.
+For example, <kbd>SHIFT</kbd> + <kbd>SPACEBAR</kbd> would insert a space when using English US.
 However, when using Changjie IME English mode, it will not insert a space.
-User need to change to English US keyboard.
+User would need to change to English US keyboard.

-What's worse, as Windows Text Services Framework allow text box to be scoped to English.
-Switching to the English mode becomes more a frequent issue.
+What's worse, as Windows Text Services Framework allow text box to be scoped or recommended to operate in English.
+Focusing on such text boxes with Changjie will forcefully change it to English mode.
+This makes the problem happen more often.
+For example, Edge address bar is "recommended to operate in English", while HTML password box is "strictly operate in English".

-This set of tools will allow you to programmatically switch to English US or Changjie.
-They are made to run using shortcut key manager such as PowerToys Keyboard Manager.
+This set of tools will allow you to orhcestrate them to programmatically switch to English US or Changjie.
+They are made to run with shortcut key manager such as PowerToys Keyboard Manager.

-- `changjie-english-watcher` will lock Changjie English mode out by switching to English US
+- `changjie-english-watcher` will lockout Changjie English mode by switching to English US when Changjie English is detected
    - Should run on startup
-- `switch-to-changjie-chinese` will switch to Changjie and Chinese mode in a single tap
+- `switch-to-changjie-chinese` will switch to Changjie and Chinese mode with a single run
    - Should set to <kbd>CTRL</kbd> + <kbd>SPACEBAR</kbd>

 When using these two tools, Changjie English mode will be more-or-less disabled.